 Since the 2008 financial crash, mortgage lenders are far stricter regarding who they will lend to.
 Lenders will now conduct affordability checks on you before loaning any money to ensure you can meet the monthly repayments.

-Affordability is based on an in-depth discovery of your income, all your outgoings and your total debt.
-They also scrutinise your credit file.
+Affordability is based on an in-depth study of your income, your outgoings and your total debt.
+They will also scrutinise your credit file.

 Most estate agents will not take an offer seriously without an AIP.
 You can secure one quickly online or via a mortgage broker.